tomasbedrich/pycaching/docs/api.rst

 API reference
 ===============================================================================

-Here you can find an overview of all avaliable classes and methods.
+Here you can find an overview of all available classes and methods.

 .. warning::
    Deprecated methods will be removed in next minor version.